ChenLiu-1996/starter-hugo-academic/content/publication/2024_diffkillr/index.md

 ---
-title: "ImageFlowNet: Forecasting Multiscale Image-Level Trajectories of Disease Progression with Irregularly-Sampled Longitudinal Medical Images"
+title: "DiffKillR: Killing and Recreating Diffeomorphisms for Cell Annotation in Dense Microscopy Images"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
 - admin
-- Ke Xu
-- Liangbo L. Shen
-- Guillaume Huguet
-- Zilong Wang
+- Danqi Liao
-- Alexander Tong
+- Alejandro Parada-Mayorga
-- Danilo Bzdok
+- Alejandro Ribeiro
-- Jay Stewart
+- Marcello DiStasio
-- Jay C. Wang
-- Lucian V. Del Priore
 - Smita Krishnaswamy

 # Author notes (optional)
 author_notes:
 - "Equal contribution"
 - "Equal contribution"
+- "Equal contribution"

-date: "2024-06-10T00:00:00Z"
+date: "2024-09-10T00:00:00Z"

 # Schedule page publish date (NOT publication's date).
 publishDate: "2024-06-01T00:00:00Z"